tomas-fryza/vhdl-labs/lab2-logic/README.md

 *A constraint is a rule that dictates a placement or timing restriction for the implementation.
 Constraints are not VHDL, and the syntax of constraints files differ between FPGA vendors.*

 *__Physical constraints__ limit the placement of a signal or instance within the FPGA.
 The most common physical constraints are pin assignments.
-They tell the PAR tool to which physical FPGA pins the top-level entity signals shall be mapped.*
+They tell the P&R (Place & Route) tool to which physical FPGA pins the top-level entity signals shall be mapped.*

 *__Timing constraints__ set boundaries for the propagation time from one logic element to another.
 The most common timing constraint is the clock constraint.
-We need to specify the clock frequency so that the PAR tool knows how much time it has to work with between clock edges.*
+We need to specify the clock frequency so that the P&R tool knows how much time it has to work with between clock edges.*

 The Nexys A7 board provides sixteen switches and LEDs.
 The switches can be used to provide inputs, and the LEDs can be used as output devices.

-1. See [schematic](https://github.com/tomas-fryza/vhdl-course/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of slide switches, LEDs, and RGB LEDs.
+1. See [schematic](https://github.com/tomas-fryza/vhdl-labs/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of slide switches, LEDs, and RGB LEDs.

    ![nexys A7 switches and leds](images/nexys-a7_leds-display.png)

 2. The Nexys A7 board have hardwired connections between FPGA chip and the switches and LEDs.
-To use these devices it is necessary to include in your project the correct pin assignments:
+To use these devices, it is necessary to include in your project the correct pin assignments:

    1. Create a new constraints source `nexys-a7-50t` (XDC file).
    2. Copy/paste default constraints from [Nexys-A7-50T-Master.xdc](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) to `nexys-a7-50t.xdc` file.
-   3. The pin assignments in the file are useful only if the pin names that appear in this file are exactly the same as the port names used in your VHDL entity.
+   3. The pin assignments in the file are useful only if the pin names that appear in this file are the same as the port names used in your VHDL entity.
 Uncomment any 2 switches for inputs `a[0]`, `a[1]`, other 2 switches for `b[0]`, `b[1]`, and 3 LEDs for logic functions `b_greater`, `b_a_equal`, and `a_greater`.
 Part of XDC file can be as follows:

       ```xdc
       ## Switches